A unified approach to structural limits, and limits of graphs with bounded tree-depth: Limits as Measures on Stone Spaces

 A measure $\mu$ on $S(\mathcal B({\rm FO}_p))$ is {\em pure} if $|\pi({\rm Supp}(\mu))|=1$.
 The unique element $T$ of $\pi({\rm Supp}(\mu))$ is then called the {\em complete theory} of $\mu$. \end{definition}

-\begin{mytinted} \begin{remark} Every measure $\mu$ that is the weak limit of some sequence of measures associated to finite structures is pure and its complete theory has the finite model property. \end{remark} \end{mytinted}
+\begin{mytinted} \begin{remark} Consider ${\rm FO}_p$ or ${\rm FO}$ convergence.
+Every measure $\mu$ that is the weak limit of some sequence of measures associated to finite structures is pure and its complete theory has the finite model property. \end{remark} \end{mytinted} Indeed, if a sequence $(\mathbf A_n)_{n\in\bbbn}$ of finite structures is ${\rm FO}_p$ or ${\rm FO}$-convergent it is in particular ${\rm FO}_0$-convergent.
+It follows that if $\mu_{\mathbf A_n}$ weakly converges to $\mu$ then $\pi(\mu)$ is concentrated on the complete theory $T$ of the elementary limit of $(\mathbf A_n)_{n\in\bbbn}$ (thus $\mu$ is pure) and as $T$ is the complete theory of the elementary limit of finite structures it has the finite model property.

 \begin{definition} For $T\in S(\mathcal B({\rm FO}_p),\psi,\phi\in {\rm FO}_p$, and $\beta\in{\rm FO}_{2p}$ define

 \end{definition}